-NPH Honduras Facts
+NPH Honduras at a Glance

 Did you know?

-- Approximately 57% of all the food eaten in the home is grown or produced on the ranch, including 25% of meat, 56% of fruit and
+- Approximately 27% of all the food eaten in the home is grown or produced on the ranch, including 60% of meat, 10% of fruit and

-- The Holy Family Surgery Center provides outpatient services for NPH children and the rural poor as well as medical training.
+- Holy Family Surgery Center provides outpatient services for NPH children and the rural poor as well as medical training.